TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 title: "How to write open-source in PHP 1: Create a repository on Github"
 perex: |
     Do you have some code you want to share but you don't know exactly how?
 Well, writing open-source is complex process.

-    In this series, I'll break it down to <strong>the smallest steps possible</strong>, so that you can **start your own open-source project with zero-knowledge**.
+    In this series, I'll break it down to **the smallest steps possible**, so that you can **start your own open-source project with zero-knowledge**.

     Ready?
 Let's start with creating a Github repository!

-tweet: "How to write #openSource in #php 1: Create a repository on @Github"

 updated_since: "February 2021"
 updated_message: |